Techdozo

 Some important features of GraphQL are:

-GraphQL APIs are strongly typed (expressed as schema).
-Because of its strongly typed nature, GraphQL APIs are more predictable and discoverable.
-Moreover, the type system also brings other benefits like introspection.
+GraphQL APIs are strongly typed and expressed as a schema.
+This strongly typed nature makes GraphQL APIs more predictable and discoverable.
+Additionally, the type system provides other benefits, such as introspection.

-As the Graph in GraphQL suggests, GraphQL provides first-class support for hierarchal data.
-In GraphQL, you can create a request as a graph of related fields.
-A GraphQL response is shaped like the request which is a very natural way for a client to describe its data requirement.
+As the “Graph” in GraphQL suggests, GraphQL provides first-class support for hierarchical data.
+With GraphQL, you can create a request as a graph of related fields.
+The GraphQL response is shaped like the request, a natural way for a client to describe its data requirement.

 REST APIs are often criticized for over-fetching.
 Generally, a REST API returns all data under a resource even though you need only a fraction of the data.
 This is not a problem in GraphQL as a GraphQL client can choose to request data on the field level granularity.